 This would ultimately lead to the emergence of the industrialist (capitalist), middle class and working classes (sometimes called the proletariat).

 On balance, the Industrial Revolution drastically improved the quality of life of a nation's populace in ways hitherto never seen before.
 But did produce entirely new swathes of problems such as child labor, poor air quality, and disease to tackle.

 Social and Cultural Structure During The Industrial Revolution

 Social and Cultural Structure during the Industrial Revolution changed significantly during this period.
 Apart from the landed gentry and royalty, new social classes were formed and society generally reformed into the following:

 This would have a profound effect on any nation that industrialized.
 Where feudalism still existed it was quickly overthrown.

 Labor system of the Industrial Revolution

-The labor system of the Industrial Revolution was much broader than any time before it.
-The enormous increase in productivity and need for labor rapidly swelled the populations of cities from the countryside and included members of the population from young children to women.
+The labor system of the Industrial Revolution was much broader than at any time before it.
+The enormous increase in productivity and the need for labor rapidly swelled the populations of cities from the countryside and included members of the population from young children to women.